 NetSuite Has All Your Budgeting and Financial Planning Needs in One Place

 The capital budgeting process helps business leaders make better informed decisions about how to invest their company’s capital.
-The quality of the data used in the process is important to ensure the best analyses are made.
+The quality of the data used in the process is important for producing the most accurate analyses.
 NetSuite Planning and Budgeting can help.
 The automated, collaborative tool offers complex modeling features that can help elevate the most investment-worthy capital budgeting proposals at the front end of the process.
 In addition, the software can help track actual project cash inflows and outflows against the estimates as the project is implemented.
 It also reduces budgeting cycling time and improves the accuracy of forecasts.

 Capital budgeting is the process of evaluating long-term investments.
-Taking a formal approach increases the likelihood of selecting the projects that are more likely to increase business value.
-A variety of methods exist to help quantify the impact of capital projects and compare them, most using the financial concepts of opportunity cost and the time value of money.
-Choosing the best options and understanding their limitations can help ensure that the right information is analyzed.
+Taking a formal approach increases the likelihood of selecting projects that are more likely to increase business value.
+A variety of methods and metrics exist to help quantify the impact of capital projects and compare them, most using the financial concepts of opportunity cost and the time value of money.
+Choosing the best options and understanding their limitations can help make sure that the right information is analyzed.
 Planning and budgeting software can make all five stages of the capital budgeting process easier and more accurate.

 Capital Budgeting FAQs